Chapter 03 · Boss design

 I wanted a boss that felt like panic.
 Reacting, not reading.
 Eyes snapping to whatever needs attention most.
 Fingers keeping up with wherever your eyes go.

-Falling words is basically that game with letters instead of crosshairs.
+Falling words is that game with letters instead of crosshairs.
 Words fall from the top.
 You type one to destroy it.
 If a word hits the floor, you take a hit.
 When too many words are on screen at once you have to make ugly choices.
 Do I finish the five-letter word I’m mid-way through, or drop it for the four-letter word that’s a half-second from the floor?

 #Word grid